ankane/pghero/CONTRIBUTING.md

 If you’d like to discuss a new feature, create an issue and start the title with `[Idea]`.

+## Local Development

+To run the test suite, add `pg_stat_statements` to `shared_preload_libraries`.

+Each platform is different, but on OS X with Postgres.app, choose "Server Settings" and find the `postgresql.conf` config file.

+The path may be similar to `/Users/you/Library/Application Support/Postgres/var-12/postgresql.conf`

+Edit the file and set:

+`shared_preload_libraries = 'pg_stat_statements'`

+Save the file, restart PostgreSQL, and confirm that the test suite now passes.

 ## Pull Requests

 Fork the project and create a pull request.
 A few tips:

 - Keep changes to a minimum.
 If you have multiple features or fixes, submit multiple pull requests.
 - Follow the existing style.
 The code should read like it’s written by a single person.
+- Run the test suite and ensure there is a passing build.

 Feel free to open an issue to get feedback on your idea before spending too much time on it.